rust-lang/packed_simd/readme.md

 > This aims to be a 100% conforming implementation of the RFC2366 for stabilization.

+**WARNING**: this crate only supports the most recent nightly Rust toolchain.

 # Documentation

 * [API docs (`master` branch)][master_docs]